 If we fail to maintain our internal controls or fail to implement required new or improved controls, as such control standards are modified, supplemented or amended from time to time, we may not be able to conclude on an ongoing basis that we have effective internal controls over financial reporting.
 Effective internal controls are necessary for us to produce reliable financial reports and are important in the prevention of financial fraud.
 If we cannot produce reliable financial reports or prevent fraud, our business and operating results could be harmed.
-We have concluded that our internal control over financial reporting was effective as of December 31, 2013.
+We have concluded that our internal control over financial reporting was effective as of December 31, 2014.

-We incur increased costs and management resources as a result of being a public company, and we may fail to comply with public company obligations.
+We incur increased costs and management resources as a result of being a public company, and we may fail to comply with public company obliqations.

 As a public company, we face and will continue to face increased legal, accounting, administrative and other costs and expenses as a public company that we would not incur as a private company.
 Compliance with the Sarbanes Oxley Act of 2002, as well as other rules of the SEC, the Public Company Accounting Oversight Board and the NASDAQ Global Market resulted in a significant initial cost to us as well as an ongoing compliance cost.
 As a public company, we are subject to Section 404 of the Sarbanes Oxley Act relating to internal control over financial reporting.
-We have completed a formal process to evaluate our internal controls for purposes of Section 404, and we concluded that as of December 31, 2013, our internal control over financial reporting was effective.
-As our business grows and changes, there can be no assurances that we can maintain the effectiveness of our internal controls over financial reporting.
-In addition, our independent certified public accounting firm has not provided an opinion on the effectiveness of our internal controls over financial reporting for the year ended December 31, 2013 because we are a smaller reporting company.
+We have completed a formal process to evaluate our internal controls for purposes of Section 404, and we concluded that as of December 31, 2014, our internal control over financial reporting.
+In addition, our independent certified public accounting firm has not provided an opinion on the effectiveness of our internal controls over financial reporting for the year ended December 31, 2014 because we are a smaller reporting company.
 In the event our independent auditor is required to provide an opinion on such controls in the future, there is a risk that the auditor would conclude that such controls are ineffective.